brunonlinespace/linux-lsmod-tui.py/README.md

 Hello, world!

 <b>First things first?</b>
 I am NOT A PROGRAMMER.
 I simply had fun prompting Gemini to output all the python codes you will find in this repository.
-I thought this was a fun little project so I decided to share it in case you find it fun/useful too.
-You can help me make it better, but I do not plan to spend much time on this project unless it really does take off, but I need the open-source collaboration because I am not a programmer and I have no clue about python (yet?).
-I am also new in GitHub so please be kind to me :-P

 <b>OK, now about the concept?</b>
 I wanted to create a TUI tool to easily visualise the kernel modules currently loaded by my OS just to learn more about each one of them.